AikidoSec/github-actions-workflow/README.md

 # Aikido Security Github action

+> [!WARNING]
+> We do not recommend using this functionality anymore, but to use the PR gating via the Aikido Dashboard instead.
+It does not use CI minutes, has improved bulk PR management and is less error-prone.
+[Check out Aikido docs for more information](https://help.aikido.dev/doc/github-ci-pr-gating-via-aikido-dashboard/docZayPeps1j).

 This repository contains an application that can be used in Github action workflows.
 It will trigger a scan in Aikido to make sure no new critical issues are introduced into your application.
 The free tier plan allows for scanning on dependencies.
 Other features such as blocking on SAST or license findings are part of the paid plan.

 ## Using the action